 Raspberry Pi Board

 The first thing we need is, of course, a Raspberry Pi.
 There are multiple models available, and it all depends on your project’s needs.
-Our previous article, Introduction to the Raspberry Pi, explains the different models available today.
+Our previous article, A History of Raspberry Pi Boards, explains the different models available today.
 For this article, we will use the latest board, which is a Raspberry Pi 4 Model B.